Functional Imaging Group

 - Yue Cao, Madhava Aryal, Pin Li, Choonik Lee, Matthew Schipper, Peter G. Hawkins, Christina Chapman, Dawn Owen, Aleksandar F. Dragovic, Paul Swiecicki, Keith Casper, Francis Worden, Lawrence S. Theodore, Avraham Eisbruch, Michelle Mierzwa.
 Predictive Values of MRI and PET Derived Quantitative Parameters for Patterns of Failure in both p16+ and p16- High Risk Head and Neck Cancer.
 Frontier in Oncology, 9:1118, 2019. http://doi.org/10.3389/fonc.2019.01118

 - Michelle L Mierzwa, Laila A Gharzai, Pin Li, Joel Wilkie, Peter G Hawkins, Madhava P. Aryal, Choonik Lee, Teresa Lyden, Anna Blakely, Jennifer Tharamus, Matthew J Schipper, Christina H Chapman, Caitlin Schonewolf, Avraham Eisbruch, Yue Cao.
 Early blood volume changes in constrictor muscles correlate with post-radiation dysphagia.
 Int J Rad Onc Biol Phys 2021 (in press).

-Development of New Imaging Biomarkers
+Development of MR-based in vivo Microstructural Imaging

 - Yue Cao, PhD Professor